Stanhope, County Durham: Description

+The name Stanhope derives from the Old English stānhop meaning 'stone valley'.

-Stanhope was at the centre of the Weardale campaign (1327), when Sir James Douglas of Scotland invaded England and faced Edward III and Roger Mortimer, earl of March.
+Stanhope was at the centre of the Weardale campaign (1327), when Sir James Douglas of Scotland invaded England and faced Edward III and Roger Mortimer, Earl of March.
 A series of skirmishes took place on the valley floor and in Stanhope Park.

 The parish church dedicated to St Thomas is mostly from the 12th–13th centuries, with restoration in 1663 and 1867.
 The earliest known Rector was Richardus in 1200.
 Joseph Butler, later Bishop of Bristol, was Rector in 1725.

 Stanhope Castle may be on the site of a motte and bailey castle according to some evidence from the 1790s.
 Furthermore, Bishop Anthony Bek granted land "to the west side of Stanhope castle".
 The present castle was built for Cuthbert Rippon (1744-1801) in 1798 with additions in 1823 by his son, also Cuthbert (1797–1867) and Member of Parliament for Gateshead.
 Ignatius Bonomi (1787–1870) was the architect.
-In 1941 the castle was adapted by the Home Office as a school for boys and remained so until 1980, where it was converted into apartments.
+In 1941 the castle was adapted by the Home Office as a school for boys and remained so until 1980, when it was converted into apartments.
 Part of the gardens lie to the north of the castle across the main road, including the park wall and gazebo.

+The population at the time of the 1841 census was 1,827 inhabitants.

 Stanhope Agricultural Show is held on the second weekend of September each year.
-It has been held annually since 1834, except in world-war years, the 2001 United Kingdom foot-and-mouth outbreak foot and mouth crisis, and times of bad weather.
+It has been held annually since 1834, except in world-war years, the 2001 United Kingdom foot-and-mouth outbreak and times of bad weather.

 Weardale Railway

 Stanhope is the current terminus of the Weardale Railway, a heritage line operating mainly at weekends from Bishop Auckland, with stations at Frosterley, Wolsingham and Witton-le-Wear.
-Stanhope Station stood in for the fictional Partlington Station in an episode of the criminal drama series Vera.
+Stanhope station stood in for the fictional Partlington Station in an episode of the criminal drama series Vera.